peopleware/openapi/resource/search-index.md

 While these are extreme cases, we must take this into account.

-The system we are applying this in can handle ~ 1000 events per minute (this could be larger with other infrastructure choices).
+The system we are applying this in can handle ~ 1000 events per minute (because of other infrastructure choices).
 In the realistic case mentioned above, handling a change to a root resource would take ~ 2&nbsp;252 minutes = ~37 hours.
 Eventually consistent is nice, but that is pushing it.

 Such cases must be avoided.
 This will be discussed below.